itsamarin/WS25DE01/README.md

 - Running the pipeline or calling individual plot functions automatically saves figures to figures/

 **Table Generation:**
-- All CSV tables in [tables/](tables/) are programmatically created using pandas
+- All XLSX tables in [tables/](tables/) are programmatically created using pandas
 - Table generation code is in [src/evaluation/metrics.py](src/evaluation/metrics.py)
 - Tables are saved automatically during model evaluation
 - Tables include model performance metrics and fairness analysis results